 bringing home to her the point that the Lord always gave importance to Bhakti, like Rukmini

 .
-Finally, the tree was planted on earth so that it proves beneficial for men.
-This entire story is enacted through Krishna Parijatha.
+Finally, the tree was planted on earth so that it proves to be beneficial for men.
+This entire story is enacted in Krishna Parijatha dance.

 Performance of Krishna Parijatha